-A voir dire is a court proceeding to determine whether evidence will be admitted or excluded at trial.
-A voir dire is a ‘trial within a trial’ and is held prior to the jury trial (in a Supreme or District Court matter) or prior to the hearing (in a Magistrates Court matter).
+A voir dire is a pre-trial proceeding that is held to determine whether evidence will be admitted or excluded at trial.
+It is a ‘trial within a trial’ and is held prior to a jury trial (in a Supreme Court, Country Court or District Court matter) or prior to the contested hearing (in a Magistrates Court matter).

-In the Supreme or District Court a voir dire is held before the judge, without the jury present.
-In the Magistrates Court, a voir dire is held before the Magistrate.
-If the evidence is found to be inadmissible, the Magistrate must hear the matter without regard to it.
-In other words, he or she is required to put the evidence out of his or her mind and proceed to hear the matter without it.
+In the Supreme Court, County Court or District Court voir dires are held before the judge, without the jury present.
+In the Magistrates Court and Local Court, a voir dire is held before the magistrate.
+If the evidence is found to be inadmissible, the magistrate must hear the matter without having regard to it.
+In other words, the magistrate must put the evidence out of their mind and proceed to decide the matter without having regard to it.

 When is a voir dire conducted?

-A voir dire is conducted when a party requests it.
-The defence requests a voir dire when it seeks to have an item of evidence, which is prima facie admissible, excluded from a trial.
+A voir dire is conducted when either the defence or the prosecution requests it.
+The defence generally requests a voir dire when it seeks to have an item of evidence, which is prima facie admissible, excluded from a trial.
 The prosecution may request a voir dire because it seeks to have evidence which is prima facie inadmissible, admitted.

 There is no inherent ‘right’ to a voir dire.
 The court will allow a voir dire only if it is convinced that there is a significant issue to be determined.

 The defence may run a voir dire to achieve any of the following outcomes:

-- To determine whether evidence should be admitted or not (Evidence Act, Section 189);
+- To determine whether a piece of evidence should be admitted;

-- To determine whether a witness is competent or compellable(Evidence Act, Section 189);
+- To determine whether a particular witness is competent or compellable;

-- To persuade the court to exercise its discretion to exclude evidence based on the circumstances under which it was obtained (evidence Act, Section 135).
+- To persuade the court to exercise its discretion to exclude an item of evidence because of how it was obtained;

 What sort of evidence can be the subject of a voir dire?

-Voir dires may be run in relation to a number of types of evidence, but some common situations that lead to a voir dire are outlined below.
+Voir dires may be run in relation to many types of evidence.
+Some situations that commonly lead to a voir dire are outlined below.

-The defence will often seek a voir dire where the defendant has made admissions that appear to have been involuntary.
-This most commonly happens during an interview with police.
+Where the accused has made admissions that appear to have been involuntary during an interview with police.

-Admissions can also become the subject of a voir dire because the accused claims they were coerced or intimidated or that they were made in response to coercion or intimidation.
-If police questioned a suspect when they were intoxicated, when they had not slept or eaten, or if they interviewed a suspect who was under the age of 18 without an adult present, this evidence would be likely to be excluded.
+Admissions can also become the subject of a voir dire because the accused claims they were coerced or intimidated or that they were questioned when they were intoxicated or had not slept or eaten.
+If the police interviewed a suspect who was under 18 without an adult present, this evidence would also be likely to be challenged.

-A voir dire on admissions involves cross-examination of the police or other people involved in obtaining the admissions.
-The defence may also call evidence, most often from the defendant.
+A voir dire on admissions generally involves cross-examination of police or other people involved in obtaining the admissions.
+The defence may also call evidence, most often from the accused.

 Evidence obtained illegally

-An item of evidence may become the subject of a voir dire if the defence believes that it was obtained illegally.
-This may be because police conducted a house search without a warrant or because they exceeded the scope of the warrant when they conducted the search.
+Evidence may be challenged in a voir dire if the defence suspects that it was obtained illegally.
+This may be because police conducted a search without a valid warrant or because they exceeded the scope of a warrant.

-A voir dire in this situation involves the cross-examination of the police members who conducted the search and the calling of evidence from anyone else who witnessed their actions, such as the defendant or family members.
+A voir dire in this situation is likely to involve the cross-examination of the police who conducted the search and the calling of evidence from anyone else who witnessed their actions.

 Chain of custody has been broken

-A voir dire will sometimes be required if the integrity of scientific evidence concerning the nature of a proscribed substance is in question.
-When police investigate drug offences, they are required to store and handle the substance in a particular way to ensure that the results obtained are reliable and there is no opportunity for the evidence to be tampered with or otherwise compromised.
-Every person who handled the substance must be able to give an account of how the evidence was stored and passed to the next person who dealt with it.
+A voir dire will sometimes be required because the integrity of scientific evidence is in question.
+When police investigate drug offences, they must store and handle the substance in a particular way to ensure that the test results obtained are reliable and there is no opportunity for the sampleto be tampered with or otherwise compromised.
+Every person who handled the substance must be able to account for how the evidence was stored and passed to the next person.
 This is known as the ‘chain of custody’.

-If there is reason to think that the chain of custody has been broken in a drug matter, a voir dire will be needed.
-A voir dire in this situation gives the defence the opportunity to cross-examine everyone involved in handling and testing the substance and expose any failures to comply with procedures that may mean the evidence should be excluded.
+If there is reason to beleive that the chain of custody has been broken, a voir dire will be sought.
+A voir dire in this situation gives the defence the opportunity to cross-examine everyone who handled and tested the substance and to expose any failures to comply with procedures.

 Why are voir dires important?

-In many cases, the exclusion of a piece of evidence can mean the difference between a finding of guilt and an acquittal.
+In many cases, excluding a piece of evidence can mean the difference between the accused being found guilty and acquitted.

-From a public policy point of view, voir dires are important because they are a way for citizens and courts to hold police accountable.
-Legislation like the Police Powers and Responsibilities Act exists to protect the public’s civil liberties.
-Where police have failed to follow the rules and uphold a suspect’s rights, a voir dire can ensure that such behaviour does not go undetected and that police do not get away with flouting the rules in their eagerness to secure a conviction.
-Just as a criminal trial holds an individual accountable for his or her actions, a voir dire holds the police accountable for theirs.
+Voir dires are important from a public poly point of view because they are a way for citizens and courts to hold police and prosecutions accountable.
+If police fail to follow the rules and uphold a suspect’s rights, a voir dire can ensure that this behaviour is detected and that police do not get away with flouting the rules to secure a conviction.
+Just as a criminal trial holds an individual accountable, a voir dire holds the police accountable.